Reporting an Emergency

-When you dial 911 in the City of Kent, you may not automatically reach the Kent Police Department.
-911 may be answered by the Portage County Sheriff's Office, Stow Police Department or Kent State University Police Department.
+When you dial 911 from a cell phone in the City of Kent, you may not automatically reach the Kent Police Department.
+Your call may be answered by another local department’s emergency communications center.
 If you have not originally reached Kent Police Department, you will be transferred.
 It only takes a moment.
 Stay on the line.

 When 911 is answered, the dispatcher will ask "Where/what is your emergency?"
 You should say:

 - I need the police at... (give address) OR